geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab4_Ex3_Microsoft_Teams.md

 3. Select **Save.**

-4. Since this is the end of Lab 4, close Internet Explorer.
+4. Leave your LON-DC1 VM open for the next lab.

 # End of Lab 4